Chintamani26/ctrl-shift-delusion-main/EXAMPLE_COMMANDS.md

 ## 🔄 Progressive Story Building

-Use these in sequence to build a complete narrative:
+Use these in sequence to build a complete narrative. **Each character will speak with their unique voice!**

 ### Sequence 1: Discovery (3-5 commands)
 ```